 LG televisions manufactured after 2015 and running the WebOS smart TV system, but not the NetCast OS, are getting the app.
 Samsung’s HD and 4K televisions made after 2015 and running the Tizen smart TV system will get the Disney+ app as well.

 You can watch Disney+ on Windows PCs and Macs using your computer’s browser.
 Microsoft Edge, Apple’s Safari, Chrome (73+), Firefox (68+) and Internet Explorer 11 are all supported.
 You’ll need at least Windows 7 on a PC and preferably macOS 10.12 (Sierra) on a Mac.

 Disney+ On Game Consoles

-At launch, gamers will be able to run the Disney+ app on both Microsoft Xbox One consoles and Sony PlayStation 4’s.
+Gamers can run the Disney+ app on the last-generation Microsoft Xbox One and Sony PlayStation 4.
 Depending on how old the console is, however, it may not be able to support 4K Ultra HD and HDR content.

 The NVIDIA Shield, which is based on Android TV, also has the Disney+ app.